fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 Built upon [Red Hat Ansible Tower][tower].
 It is the single point of contact to manage servers and VMs using ansible playbooks.

-Lenovo Open Cloud is shipped with a list of pre-defined automations that makes managing the infrastructure easy and efficient.
+Lenovo Open Cloud is shipped with a list of pre-defined automation that makes managing the infrastructure easy and efficient.

 See [product guide][tower guide] for details.

 ### Discovery service

-Built upon [Lenovo Confluent][confluent].
-It continuously monitors network for new Lenovo server and switch.
-Once identified, the new hardware can be enlisted by other Open Cloud services, such as extending Ceph cluster or adding an Openstack compute node.
+Built upon [Lenovo Confluent][confluent], this service is aimed at continuously monitoring network for new Lenovo servers and switches.
+This service is incorporated as one of the platform services using ansible playbooks.
+The service closely integrates with the Inventory planning service, to update newly discovered and existing device hardware information.
+Once the hardware is identified, it can be enlisted by other Open Cloud services.
+For instance, the hardware can be utilized to extend the Ceph cluster or to add an Openstack compute node.

 See [product guide][confluent] for details.

 ### Inventory planning service

+Inventory planning service, as the name suggests, is aimed at keeping track of hardware inventory.
+This service is built upon the network management tool, [Netbox][netbox].
+The service is considered the source of truth of all hardware.
+It can be used to manage the end-to-end lifecycle of the hardware - right from discovery, maintaining up-to-date meta information, utilization/deallocation by other Cloud services etc.

+See [product guide][netbox] for details.

 ### Server config & OS deployment service